LSWizard3/EmailAdmin/README.md

 sparked my curiousity so I hopped onto my Java IDE the next day and starting working on a project that would be able to emulate a similar system.
-In my application the program will take in the user's information and department, and then create a customized email address, along with an alternate email, and randomly generated password.
+In my application the program will take in the user's information and department, and then create a customized email address, along with an alternate email, and randomly generated password for the user.